-Cicatricial pemphigoid (CP) refers to a group of rare chronic autoimmune blistering diseases that predominately affects the mucous membranes, including the conjunctiva, and occasionally the skin.
+Mucous membrane pemphigoid (MMP), also known as cicatricial pemphigoid, refers to a group of rare chronic autoimmune blistering diseases that predominately affect the mucous membranes, including the conjunctiva, and occasionally the skin.
 Patients with cutaneous involvement present with tense blisters and erosions, often on the head and the neck or at sites of trauma.
 Scarring of the mucous membranes is common, hence the designation cicatricial, which can lead to decreased vision, blindness, and supraglottic stenosis with hoarseness or airway obstruction.
 The first international consensus on mucous membrane pemphigoid was published in 2002.

-See the illustration below depicting ocular cicatricial pemphigold disease.
+See the illustration below depicting ocular mucous membrane pemphigoid.

-The classification of cicatricial pemphigoid patients has been difficult because some patients with other autoimmune blistering diseases, including bullous pemphigoid (BP) and epidermolysis bullosa acquisita (EBA), may have mucosal involvement.
+Classification of mucous membrane pemphigoid patients has been difficult because some patients with other autoimmune blistering diseases, including bullous pemphigoid (BP),epidermolysis bullosa acquisita (EBA),and anti-p200 pemphigoid, may have mucosal involvement.
 Also, clinical heterogeneity exists in the clinical manifestations of this disease, with some patients presenting with ocular involvement and others with oropharyngeal involvement.
 The heterogeneity in clinical manifestations does not appear to be linked to the heterogeneity of the target antigens alone.

 As in other autoimmune diseases, environmental factors combined with genetic susceptibility lead to development of autoantibodies.
-By direct immunofluorescence (DIF) study, antibodies bound in a linear band at the epidermal-dermal junction have been found in patients with cicatricial pemphigoid, as depicted below.
+By direct immunofluorescence (DIF) study, antibodies bound in a linear band at the epidermal-dermal junction have been found in patients with mucous membrane pemphigoid (MMP), as depicted below.
 By immunoelectron microscopy, these antibodies are found in the lamina lucida.
 In some patients, autoantibodies extend to the lamina densa.
 When detectable, circulating autoantibodies are present in a low titer.
 See the image below.

-Different epithelial membrane zone components have been recognized by antibodies in patients with cicatricial pemphigoid, including bullous pemphigoid antigen 1 and 2 (BPAG1 and BPAG2), laminin 5, laminin 6, type VII collagen, b4 integrin subunit, and antigens with unknown identities (a 45-kd protein, uncein, a 168-kd epithelial protein, and a 120-kd epithelial protein).
+Different epithelial membrane zone components have been recognized by antibodies in patients with mucous membrane pemphigoid, including BP antigens 1 and 2 (BP230 and BP180), laminin-332, laminin-311, type VII collagen, b4 integrin subunit, and antigens with unknown identities (a 45-kd protein, uncein, a 168-kd epithelial protein, and a 120-kd epithelial protein).
 While circulating autoantibodies in a given patient tend to target a single antigen, sera of patients with same clinical features may target different autoantigens.